Alterith/lecture-notes/lecture1/README.md

 ## Role of an operating system ##

-- "Operating system" has two meanings: the entire suit of software that comes with your computer and the kernel; in this class by "operating system" we most of the time mean the kernel
+- "Operating system" has two meanings: (1) the entire suit of software that comes with your computer and (2) the kernel; in this class, by "operating system" we most of the time mean the kernel.

 - An operating system (i.e., the kernel) fundamentally does three
   things:
-  - provides to application programs simple and convenient abstractions of hardware
+  - provides to application programs simple and convenient abstractions of and interfaces to hardware (you don't have to worry about hardware when you write your applications);
-  - protects hardware from applications and applications from each other
+  - protects applications from each other, hardware from applications, and itself from applications (your buggy application cannot clobber other applications, the hardware, or the kernel);
-  - provides a way for running applications to talk to each other
+  - provides a way for applications to talk to each other (your application can talk to other applications).

 - An operating system provides convenient abstractions for hardware
   resources:
-  - File systems abstract I/O and persistent storage devices
+  - File systems abstract I/O and persistent storage devices;
-  - Virtual memory abstracts both main memory as well as I/O and persistent storage devices
+  - Virtual memory abstracts main memory as well as I/O and persistent storage devices;
-  - Processes abstract the CPU as well as the two above
+  - Processes abstract the CPU as well as the two above.

-- An operating system's protection mechanism provides the basis for security in computer systems
+- An operating system's protection mechanism provides the basis for security in computer systems -- you couldn't write secure applications if the operating system was not providing its protection services.

-- Operating systems make advances in hardware available to applications (for example, Android and iOS make smart-phone hardware available to apps)
+- Operating systems make advances in hardware available to applications (for example, Android and iOS make smart-phone hardware available to apps).

-- Operating systems are being written for all kinds of hardware (phones, cars, buildings, etc.)
+- Operating systems are being written for all kinds of hardware (phones, cars, buildings, etc.).

-- In summary: an operating system enables running of application programs by creating a process and making available to it all the resources it needs to run while providing protection an isolation
+- In summary: an operating system enables running of application programs by creating a process and making available to it all the resources it needs to run while providing protection an isolation.

+- Thanks to an operating system running on a divise, you can write an application to run on the divice
+  - without knowing how the divice works on the hardware level;
+  - without worring about your application being corrupted by other applications or your application corrupting other applications, hardware, or the operating system;
+  - being able to make your application communiacate with other applications as needed.

 ## Why take an Operating Systems class? ##